atomix/atomix-test/README.md

 ### Fault injection

-The `Network` and `Node` objects have various methods for injecting network and node failures in tests.
+The `Cluster`, `Network` and `Node` objects have various methods for injecting network and node failures in tests.

 ```python
 @with_cluster(nodes=3)